alexandrejanin/Upload_Github_Artifacts_TO_GDrive/README.md

 ### Common Issues

 1. **Authentication Errors**
-   - Ensure your credentials are correctly base64 encoded
+   - Ensure your credentials are valid JSON (copy-pasted from the key file) or Base64 encoded
    - Check that the service account has access to the specified folder

 2. **File Not Found**